aodn/aatams/doc/VEMCO_INTEGRATION.md

 ```

 The response to the above request would include a standard HTTP response code, e.g. 200 to indicate success, 500 to indicate an internal server error etc.

+### Stats

+To give some idea of what sort of upload sizes we might be dealing with, here are some stats about the existing *CSV* uploads (which are likely to be smaller in general than the XML, but roughly the same order of magnitude):

+* ~1300 CSV uploads in total
+* largest are around ~200MB, but...
+* ~85% are 10MB or smaller
+* ~80% are 5MB or smaller

+Given these basic stats, it is quite likely feasible to use HTTP POST for upload.